NativeScript/docs-v7/ui-with-xml.md

 }
 ```
 #### Dynamicaly Loading Custom Components
-Load pure JavaScript component by finding it in the exports of the module.
+Load a pure JavaScript component by finding it in the exports of the module.
 The component is specified by a path and its name.
 Then the code from the JavaScript file is executed.
 ```JavaScript
 var builder = require("ui/builder");
 var myComponentInstance = builder.load({